 Jane O’Gorman (00:01):

 Hello, and welcome to Talking SME our quick fire chat with business leaders.
 I’m Jane O’Gorman director of Ten2Two, two experts in flexible recruitment and consulting.
-And I’m very pleased today to welcome Louise Hosking, MD of Hosking Associates, President of the Institute of Occupational Safety and Health and Director of OneWISH, the Global Coalition of Women in Safety and Health promoting inclusion across the health and safety profession.
+And I’m very pleased today to welcome Louise Hosking, MD of Hosking Associates.
+Also President of the Institute of Occupational Safety and Health.
+And Director of OneWISH, the Global Coalition of Women in Safety and Health promoting inclusion across the health and safety profession.
 Hi, Louise.
 Welcome and thanks so much for joining me today.

 Louise Hosking (00:39):